 What to Do When Two Reviewers Score an Idea Very Differently

 Disagreements are useful data.
-If one reviewer puts an idea in Let us explore and another puts it in Not for now, that tension usually means one of three things: the idea is genuinely ambiguous and needs a third opinion, the two reviewers have different understandings of the campaign scope, or one reviewer has context the other does not.
+If one reviewer places an idea in Let's Explore and another places it in Not Now, that tension usually means one of three things: the idea is genuinely ambiguous and needs a third opinion, the two reviewers have different understandings of the campaign scope, or one reviewer has context the other lacks.

 In triage, a quick verbal check is enough.
 If you cannot resolve it in 2 minutes, it goes to Interesting for now and gets a second look during formal evaluation.
 Triage is not the place for extended debate.